A member of the Rose family (Rosaceae), the Eriobotrya genus has Loquat as its

 Grafted 2-4, grown from seed 8-10.

-Oval, round or pear-shaped, 1-2" long, skin is smooth or downy,
+Oval, round or pear-shaped, and 1-2" long.
+The skin is smooth or downy, and yellow to orange.

 Months for fruit to ripen:

 3. The fruit are ripe when slightly soft.